beemfx/ScrollGIN/README.md

 July 19, 2002
 	Added background class.
 It supports up to ten different backgrounds.
 It can automatically determine how to display the background based on the viewport.
-I'm so damn glade I got it working.
+I'm so damn glad I got it working.

 	One thing I'd like to do is make it so that the background